Da Hong Pao

-Da Hong Pao (Big Red Robe, 大紅袍) is a Wuyi rock tea grown in the Wuyi Mountains of Fujian Province, China.
+Da Hong Pao (Big Red Robe, 大红袍) is a Wuyi rock tea grown in the Wuyi Mountains of Fujian Province, China.
 Da Hong Pao has a unique orchid fragrance and a long-lasting sweet aftertaste.
 Dry Da Hong Pao has a shape like tightly knotted ropes or slightly twisted strips, and is green and brown in color.
-After brewing, the tea is orange-yellow, bright and clear.
+After brewing, the tea is orange-yellow, bright, and clear.
 Da Hong Pao can retain its flavor for nine steepings.
 The tea is often known to be extremely expensive.

 Brew

 A traditional way to brew Da Hong Pao is by using a Purple Clay Teapot and 100 C water.
-Purified water is considered by some the best choice to brew Da Hong Pao.
+Purified water is considered by some to be the best choice to brew Da Hong Pao.
 The boiled water should be used immediately after boiling.
 Boiling the water for a long time or storing it for a long time after boiling will influence the taste of the Da Hong Pao.
 The third and fourth steeping are considered by some to have the best taste.